-Tenderers may submit questions in writing no later than 21 days before the deadline for submission of tenders.
-The contracting authority must reply to all tenderers' questions (sending a copy to the European Commission, in the case of indirect management with ex-ante controls) no later than 11 days before the deadline for receipt of tenders.
-Questions and answers, clarifications and any minor changes to the tender dossier must be published on the website of DG International Cooperation and Development.
-Please note that the contracting authority cannot give a prior opinion on the assessment of the tender.
+Tenderers may submit questions via TED e-Tendering platform no later than 21 days before the deadline for submission of tenders.
+The contracting authority must reply to all tenderers' questions in TED e-Tendering no later than 11 days before the deadline for receipt of tenders.
+In case of indirect management with ex ante controls, the European Commission transmits the questions to the partner country.
+The partner country then submits the clarifications to the European Commission for ex ante approval and publication in TED e-Tendering.

+Clarifications and any minor changes to the tender dossier must also be done in TED e-Tendering.
+No prior opinion on the assessment of the tender can be given by the contracting authority in reply to a question or a request for clarification.

 If the questions result in an amendment to the contract notice, a corrigendum must be published, as explained in Section 4.3.1.2.

-The corrigendum must be published before the submission deadline.
+The corrigendum must be published before the submission deadline in TED e-Tendering.
 The deadline for the submission of tenders may be extended to allow tenderers to take account of the changes.
-The corrigendum must also be published on the website of DG International Cooperation and Development.

 If the technical content of the tender is complex, the contracting authority may hold an information meeting and/or site visit.
 This meeting must be announced in the tender dossier and must take place at least 21 days before the deadline for submission of tenders.
 The contracting authority must state in the tender dossier if attendance at this meeting or site visit is strongly advised or compulsory.
 All costs of attending the meeting must be met by the tenderers.
 Individual visits by companies during the tender period cannot be organised by the contracting authority for reasons of transparency and equal treatment of the tenderers.
 Although they are not compulsory, these information meetings are encouraged since they have proven to be an efficient way to clarify many questions related to the tender dossier.
-Any presentation/documentation to be delivered in the information session, as well as the outcome and the minutes, must also be uploaded at least on the website of DG International Cooperation and Development where the call was published.
+Any presentation/documentation to be delivered in the information session, as well as the outcome and the minutes, must also be uploaded on TED e-Tendering.